goschtl/zope/grokapps/PlainLoginDemo/README.txt

-LoginDemo is a sample application showing how to implement user account creation and login using Grok.
+PlainLoginDemo is a sample application showing how to implement user account creation and login using Grok.

 Main features